 We are able to offer art and play based therapy in schools, at home or in our hospice sites to individual's, and groups, such as child siblings and / or peers.

-Complimentary therapy such as massage is also available and can work well as part of an overall form of support.
+Complementary Therapy such as massage is also available and can work well as part of an overall form of support.
 For children with limits speech or movement massage can be a way of maintaining contact in a direct way whilst offer relief from stiffness or other muscle related conditions.
-Our trained complimentary therapist is able to offer support in developing possible self-help techniques to assist relaxation at home, at work and other places.
+Our trained complementary therapist is able to offer support in developing possible self-help techniques to assist relaxation at home, at work and other places.

 Demelza Hospice Care for Children is an organizational member of the British Association for Counselling & Psychotherapy (BACP) and adheres to the Ethical Framework for all counselling skills based activities.
 All work undertaken is located with relevant clinical and organizational policy frameworks to ensure safeguarding.